-With an extensive head office redevelopment and new service delivery model, Tropic Studio was engaged by our client to assess how their current brand represented recent organisational changes and a rapidly evolving industry landscape.
+With an extensive head office redevelopment and new service delivery model, we began by assessing how their current brand represented recent organisational changes in the rapidly evolving industry landscape.

-Our team started the process with an extensive brand survey of the Board, staff and stakeholders that found the original SJCC logo had served the organisation well, but didn’t convey the client’s new service model or industry.
+Our team started the process with an extensive brand audit and survey of the board, staff, and stakeholders and found the original SJCC logo had served the organisation well, but didn’t convey the new service model.

-Tropic Studio created a new organisation brand and colour scheme for roll out across all platforms including print, digital and environmental.
+We therefore created a new organisation brand and colour scheme for roll out across a range of locations, platforms, and media.

-• The colour blue is integral to the SJCC identity - particularly the blue most associated with Greek culture
+1. The colour blue is integral to the SJCC identity and identifies strongly with Greek culture.